 Cover artist: Richard Chopping

-In For Your Eyes Only we learn of the memorable evening that culminated “in the loss, almost simultaneous, of his virginity and his notecase” on his first visit to Paris aged sixteen, and that he has “cordially disliked” the city since the war for pawning its heart to the tourists.
+The book opens with From A View To A Kill, which adds a few details to Bond’s past.
+We learn of the memorable evening that culminated “in the loss, almost simultaneous, of his virginity and his notecase” on his first visit to Paris aged sixteen, and that he has “cordially disliked” the city since the war for pawning its heart to the tourists.

-He prefers the Terminus Nord because he likes “station hotels and because this is the least pretentious and most anonymous of them”.
+We also learn he prefers the Terminus Nord because he likes “station hotels and because this is the least pretentious and most anonymous of them”.
 Built in 1865 and recently renovated to its former glory, the 3 star hotel can be found at 12 Boulevard Denain, close to the Gare Du Nord station.